Tom-js-python/LinkSpace/documentation/creativebrief.md

 ### 5. Lightweight Interaction

 - Option to “wave” at or “express interest in” a user
-- MVP will enable basic in-app message (Phase 2)
+- MVP will enable basic in-app message, as in sending a message to another user

 ## ❌ Excluded from MVP